sleeyax/ml-crypto-trading-bot/README.md

-# ml-crypto-trading-bot
+# :robot: ml-crypto-trading-bot

 Cryptocurrency trading bot using Machine Learning and Rust.
-Initially inspired by [CyberPunkMetalHead's repository](https://github.com/CyberPunkMetalHead/cryptocurrency-machine-learning-prediction-algo-trading).
+Inspired by [CyberPunkMetalHead/cryptocurrency-machine-learning-prediction-algo-trading](https://github.com/CyberPunkMetalHead/cryptocurrency-machine-learning-prediction-algo-trading).

+## :warning: Disclaimer

+This bot has been developed in response to another project and out of curiousity to see if I could build an improved version in Rust.
+The efficiency of the strategy itself hasn't been thoroughly tested.
+Use this program at your own risk!

-## Strategy
+## :book: Strategy

 The trading strategy is relatively simple: